sinanshi/hic_report_16/report.md

 purpose.
 Our pipeline is designed to be portable on multiple platforms.
 It can be executed on both local environments and IDSH with either de-identifiable or identifiable data.
 ## XML parser

-The XML parser combines and restructures the XML files into a newly defined R data structure __ccRecord__, which significantly improved the clarity of the data by organising data under tables and removing the redundancy of the XML files.  __ccRecord__ is designed as a flexible, simplified, and query-able data
+The XML parser in R combines and restructures the XML files into a newly defined R data structure __ccRecord__, which significantly improved the clarity of the data by organising data under tables and removing the redundancy of the XML files.  __ccRecord__ is designed as a flexible, simplified, and query-able data